Marketing Automation Migration: 3 Signs It’s Time for Change

 Today, many marketers are going beyond the single channel approach and are looking for better integration capabilities, an omni-channel approach or more sophisticated reporting.
 They are looking to build out an ecosystem of marketing tools from their MA platform.

-If you’re on one of the big three (Marketo, Pardot, Eloqua), it could be that additional training is required to reach the full potential of what Marketing Automation can offer.
+If you’re on one of the big three (Marketo, Pardot, Eloqua), it could be that additional training is required to reach the full potential of what Marketing Automation can offer you.

-But if your requirements are based on real needs to ‘do more’, it could mean you’re marketing activity has matured beyond the capabilities of your current tech.
+But if your requirements are based on real needs to ‘do more’, it could mean your marketing activity has matured beyond the capabilities of your current tech.

 If this is the case, a simple and inexpensive assessment of your current Marketing Automation strategy will help highlight the current state of marketing maturity in your business, and whether your MA technologies are supporting – or hindering – that progress.